smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

-# Uploading a File on button click in a subform
+# Uploading a File on button click in a Subform

-In this article, I will explain how to upload a file on button click in a nuBuilder subform and store the file name and its file id in a separate field in that row.
+In this article, I will explain how to upload a file to the server on button click in a nuBuilder subform and store the file name and its file id in a separate field in that row.

 To do so, we create an Upload button object and assign an onclick event handler to it which triggers the Click event of a (hidden) Fileupload element which in turn opens the File Upload dialog to choose the file for uploading.
 When a File is selected, it triggers the Change event handler of the Fileupload element which than starts the file upload using FormData object and PHP.
 The form data is sent to a server-side script (upload.php) via Ajax to process the upload and data submission.